xav-b/taskbook/build.md

 ### Next

-- [ ] FEAT Improve search: fuzzy with suggestions, (optionnally) look into archive
-- [ ] FEAT `tb find` could look accross archive too, or at least offer a way to do it
 - [ ] IDEA Improve `focus`: use glow for the comment, clickable link, merge with `begin` and `do`
-- [ ] FEAT ZSH Autocompletion (take example of the existing one)
+- [ ] FEAT Recurring tasks/habits: shall we use `@Tuesday`, ... and just have a command
+           that automatically adds to today todo
+- [ ] IDEA Can a todo be a card (as a plugin)?
+Name is front, comment is solution.
+Check when reviewed and automatically uncheck according to schedule (maybe add a flag).
+Bind it to `@flashcard.{deck}`
 - [ ] TECH Implement the library + plugin architecture

 ### Todo

 ### Backlog

+- [ ] FEAT ZSH Autocompletion (take example of the existing one)
-- [ ] FEAT Recurring tasks/habits: shall we use `@Tuesday`, ... and just have a command
+- [ ] FEAT Storage: implement drizzle, sqlite and turso
-           that automatically adds to today todo
 - [ ] FEAT Undo previous action
-- [ ] FEAT Storage: implement drizzle, sqlite and turso
 - [ ] FEAT reschedule events
 - [ ] FEAT [Filter by priority](https://github.com/klaudiosinani/taskbook/pull/136)
 - [ ] FEAT [Rename boards](https://github.com/klaudiosinani/taskbook/pull/73/files)
 - [ ] FEAT Support ids range in the form of 3..7
 - [ ] FEAT Support due date [PR #69](https://github.com/klaudiosinani/taskbook/pull/69)
+- [ ] FEAT Have task link rendered and clickable

+- [ ] IDEA Use taskbook to track those items, in the open on Github
 - [ ] IDEA Exports/convert/import: json (done), markdown (for github sharing), sqlite dumb
-- [ ] IDEA `tb list` with dynamic sorting (prority, estimate (both should actually still combine))
 - [ ] IDEA `archive` and `timeline` to support same filters as `tb list`
 - [ ] IDEA `edit` command to consolidate description, comment, tag, board, estimate, duration, ...
-- [ ] IDEA Can a todo be a card (as a plugin)?
-Name is front, comment is solution.
-Check when reviewed and automatically uncheck according to schedule (maybe add a flag).
-Bind it to `@flashcard.{deck}`
+- [ ] IDEA `tb list` with dynamic sorting (prority, estimate (both should actually still combine))
 - [ ] IDEA `schedule` command to put a task on the calendar (as event) (or `tb mv 2 @calendar --schedule 2pm`)
 - [ ] IDEA Time boxing and pomodoro timer
 - [ ] IDEA Hook system to implement a plugin system (post-delete, post-create, ...)